20 Days in Mariupol (18)

 After nearly 70 years of filming the natural world, OCEAN is Sir David’s most powerful and urgent message yet.

 Stunning, immersive cinematography showcases the wonder of life under the seas and exposes the realities and challenges facing our ocean as never-before-seen, from destructive fishing techniques to mass coral reef bleaching.
-Yet the story is one of optimism, with Attenborough pointing to inspirational stories from around the world to deliver his greatest message:
+Yet the story is one of optimism, with Attenborough pointing to inspirational stories from around the world to deliver his greatest message - the ocean can recover to a glory beyond anything anyone alive has ever seen.

 - Tagged: January, Documentary, 18